GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome

 Many in the market believe the U.S. central bank can reduce its target lending rate if data shows inflation ebbing, but others see it moving "higher for longer" as Fed Chair Jerome Powell indicated last week.

-"I take Chairman Powell at his word.
-He's been telling markets all along that he needs to raise rates, which suggests to me that there are a number of rate hikes still in the works from the Fed," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

-"Clearly investors are hoping that the rate of inflation begins to roll over, and if that does not happen, I do think that causes some additional volatility in markets," he said.
+"Clearly investors are hoping that the rate of inflation begins to roll over, and if that does not happen, I do think that causes some additional volatility in markets," Arone said.

 Federal fund futures show the Fed's target rate will peak at 5.096% next June, indicating policymakers must hike rates by more than 125 basis points from their current 3.75%-4.0% range.
 FEDWATCH